Rules for the New Moon

 Saul writes:

-In this same vein, the legal 24-hour day in which a transitional phase of the moon occurs—by its very definition and by the fact that, for all intents and purposes, the conjunction never occurs precisely at the beginning of a 24-hour day36—will always contain part of a lunar cycle from the old moon (i.e., that part prior to the conjunction) as well as part of a lunar cycle of the new moon (i.e., that part after the conjunction).
+In this context, the legal 24-hour day during which a transitional phase of the moon occurs will, by definition, always include parts of two lunar cycles.
+This is because the moon’s conjunction does not coincide exactly with the start of a 24-hour day.36 Thus, the day will encompass a portion of the lunar cycle from the old moon (the part before the conjunction) as well as a portion of the lunar cycle of the new moon (the part after the conjunction).

-We must also keep in mind that there remains to us the technical question regarding just how long the Scriptures considered the entire transitional phase of the moon to last before officially recognizing that its “rebuilt” phase has begun.
-Is this period of transition considered to last for but a moment (i.e., only at conjunction), for several minutes, or for up to several hours after the moon has left conjunction?
+We must also consider the technical question of how long the Scriptures regard the entire transitional phase of the moon to last before officially recognizing the beginning of its “rebuilt” phase.
+Is this transition period seen as lasting only for a moment (i.e., at conjunction), for several minutes, or for up to several hours after the moon has left conjunction?

-The circumstance stands that, if we are concerned only with the conjunction, during a transitional phase the last part of an old month’s cycle (i.e., that part before the conjunction) as well as first part of a new month’s cycle (i.e., that part after the conjunction) both belong to the same legal 24-hour day.
+The circumstance is such that when we focus solely on the conjunction during a transitional phase, both the latter part of the old month’s cycle (the time before the conjunction) and the early part of the new month’s cycle (the time after the conjunction) fall within the same legal 24-hour day.

-Further, if the last half of the transitional phase (i.e., that part after the conjunction) is included as part of the old day, we have the same problem.
-Yet, in this latter case, the end of the transitional phase becomes the pivotal point between the old and new cycles.
+Additionally, if we consider the latter half of the transitional phase (the period after the conjunction) as part of the old day, we encounter the same problem.
+However, in this case, the end of the transitional phase becomes the crucial point that separates the old cycle from the new one.

 Festivals and new moons were celebrated in ancient Israel just after sunset.
 If the conjunction or the final part of the transitional phase was not over until sometime after sunset, yet that day was counted as the Day of Trumpets or the first day of the month, then those days would actually be celebrated during the time allotted to the cycle of the old moon.
 This contradiction breaks the scriptural “part of” rule.